 1. Use Credit Card Rewards

-If you’re wondering what credit cards are the best in terms of travel rewards, my first choice is the American Express Gold Card.
+If you’re wondering what credit cards are the best in terms of travel rewards, my first choice would be the Chase Sapphire Preferred Card, which is also a good credit card to use when renting a car in Ireland.

 2. Travel in the Off-Season

 Traveling to Ireland during the off-season is a lot cheaper than say, the summer months.
-Plus, you’ll also avoid the problem of long lines and more expensive accommodation.
+As you prepare for your trip to Ireland, it's useful to remember that, plus, you’ll also avoid the problem of long lines to attractions and more expensive accommodation.

 Read More: Best Time to Visit Ireland